 What is BEACON?

-A brief, technology-enhanced, transdiagnostic psychotherapy for psychosis spectrum disorders.
+A brief, technology-enhanced, transdiagnostic psychotherapy for psychosis spectrum.

 Incorporates evidence-based therapeutic elements of traditional face-to-face CBT, leveraging the accessibility of smartphones to provide effective care that is available to all communities, including minority and underserved populations experiencing symptoms of psychosis. |